Euclid University: Treaty-related domain and intellectual property rights

 According to its constitutive text, EUCLID is defined as having an international legal personality, and it was granted a .int domain name under IANA regulations.
 As an "international intergovernmental organization", the institution also enjoys intellectual property protection under Article 6ter of the Paris Convention for the Protection of Industrial Property which is administered by the World Intellectual Property Organization.

 Schools and academic programs

-EUCLID is organized in six academic units or schools:
+EUCLID is organized in five academic units or schools: